Japan plans vaccine freezer buying binge as Tokyo reports record cases | Health

 Japan plans vaccine freezer buying binge as Tokyo reports record cases

-Japan said on Thursday it will buy 10,500 deep freezers to store novel coronavirus vaccines as it prepares for the "extraordinary task" of protecting people from the virus, as the capital Tokyo reported a record number of new cases.
+Japan said on Thursday it will buy 10,500 deep freezers to store novel coronavirus vaccines as it prepares for the "extraordinary task" of protecting its people, while the capital, Tokyo, reported a record number of new infections.
 Japan, with a population of 126 million, has agreements to buy a total of 290 million doses of vaccines from Pfizer Inc , AstraZeneca Plc and Moderna Inc, or enough for 145 million people.

-Pfizer's vaccines need to be kept at around minus 75 Celsius (minus 103 F), and Moderna's at about minus 20C, posing complex logistics challenges in rolling them out.
-"An extraordinary task awaits us," Tokuaki Shobayashi, director general of the ministry's health service bureau, told a media briefing on its preparations.
+Pfizer's vaccines need to be kept at around minus 75 Celsius (minus 103 Fahrenheit), and Moderna's at about minus 20C, posing complex logistics challenges in rolling them out.
+"An extraordinary task awaits us," Tokuaki Shobayashi, director general of the health service bureau at the ministry of health, told a media briefing on preparations.

-Though Japan has seen far fewer cases than many Western countries, new infections are on the rise as colder weather keeps people indoors.
-The country had recorded more than 165,000 COVID-19 infections and about 2,500 fatalities as of Wednesday, with Tokyo particularly hard hit.
-Tokyo reported a record 602 new cases on Thursday.
+A 90-year-old grandmother in Britain became the world's first person to receive a fully tested COVID-19 shot on Tuesday.
+Though Japan has seen far fewer coronavirus cases than many Western countries, new infections are on the rise as colder weather keeps people indoors.

+In all, it has recorded more than 165,000 infections and about 2,500 fatalities as of Wednesday, with Tokyo particularly hard hit.
+The capital reported a record 602 new cases on Thursday, with nationwide daily infections at 2,078, according to public broadcaster NHK.

+Top officials said the situation called for "maximum caution" as the spread showed little sign of easing.
+BETTER LATE?

-Defence minister Nobuo Kishi on Tuesday ordered the country's Self Defense Forces to send nurses to a city in northern Hokkaido prefecture that was hit hard by the pandemic, media said.
-The health ministry said it is too early to tell when Japan will receive the vaccines, but AstraZeneca has announced that, of the 120 million doses to be allocated to Japan, 30 million will likely be supplied in the first quarter of 2021.
+Defence Minister Nobuo Kishi this week ordered the military, known as the Self Defence Forces, to send nurses to a hard-hit city in Hokkaido prefecture in the north.
+The health ministry said it is too early to say when Japan would get the vaccines, but AstraZeneca has announced that, of the 120 million doses to be allocated to Japan, 30 million would likely be supplied in the first quarter of 2021.

 - READ MORE ON: